 How to Prevent Water Spots on Car Windows

-It’s nearly impossible to prevent water spots on your car windows, however, you can take steps to avoid the source of water spots and try to minimize them residue that water leaves behind.
+It’s nearly impossible to prevent water spots on your car windows.
+However, you can take steps to avoid the source of water spots and try to minimize the residue that water leaves behind.

 Understanding Water Spots

-Before treating them, first you need to understand the nature of water spots.
-The source of the problem is not actually the water droplets themselves, but the minerals, soap, dirt and other types of contaminants that reside within the droplets and leave a ring of foreign matter on your car surface once the droplets evaporate.
+Before treating pesky water spots, first, you need to understand their nature.
+The source of the problem is not actually the water droplets themselves, but the minerals, soap, dirt, and other types of contaminants that reside within the droplets and leave a ring of foreign matter on your car’s surface once the droplets evaporate.

 Treating Water Spots on Car Windows

-Getting a ceramic coating for your car can help prevent chemical etching from the water spots.
-It will prevent permanent damage to the coated surface, but won’t prevent the cosmetic mess that water spray leaves behind.
-Here are a few tips to help minimize the damage done by water spots:
+While there are many tips for removing water spots such as using a solution of vinegar, specialty household cleaning products, and even essential oils, we suggest adding a ceramic coating to your car.
+This can help prevent chemical etching from the water spots.
+It will prevent permanent damage to the coated surface but won’t prevent the cosmetic mess that water spray leaves behind.

 Your windows can be kept cleaner after being treated with a quality glass treatment that helps prevent dirt and oil residues from sticking to the window surface.
 Washing away water spots becomes easier.